Quantum Computing Reimagined for Real-World Impact

 Our Path to Quantum Advantage

-Infleqtion’s Sqale development roadmap is designed to move rapidly from today’s industry-leading neutral atom systems to utility-scale, fault-tolerant quantum computers.
+Infleqtion’s Sqale quantum computing roadmap is designed to move rapidly from today’s industry-leading neutral atom systems to utility-scale, fault-tolerant quantum computers.
 By integrating hardware, software, and error-correction advancements, we’re accelerating the arrival of commercially viable quantum computing.

 - August 2024: Infleqtion published a user-facing CZ fidelity of 99.73% ±0.03%, the highest entangling gate fidelity across the neutral atom quantum computing industry.
 (APS PRX Quantum)